justmoon/constitute/README.md

 #### Binding for tests

-Let's say we're testing and we to replace our `Database` service with a `MockDatabase` service.
+Let's say we're testing and we need to replace our `Database` service with a `MockDatabase` service.
 But first, here's our database service:

 (In the interest of brevity, we'll skip imports for this example.)